 Come hangout!
 We’ll email you once in awhile with food updates.

-Wine is easy to fall in love with.
+It is easy to fall in love with wine.
 In fact, people have been doing it for thousands of years.
-The first wines were made in China almost 9000 years ago from a mixture of grapes and rice1 and humans have been infatuated since then.
-Ancient Greeks even had a god of wine (Dionysus) and even Benjamin Franklin had an infamous wine collection.
+The first wines were made in China almost 9000 years ago from a mixture of grapes and rice1, and humans have been infatuated since then.
+Ancient Greeks even had a god of wine (Dionysus), and even Benjamin Franklin had an infamous wine collection.
 Wine makes appearances throughout history, but it also just tastes great.
-So where do you start?
+So, where do you start?

 Eating Curious is reader supported.
 We may earn a commission through links on our site.